Who is eligible?

 - All grantees are expected to participate (at

-CICWexpense) in the annual Vital Worship grants event in June at Calvin College, in both the year they receive their grant and in the following year,when they will present a poster regarding their project.
+CICWexpense) in the annual Vital Worship grants event in June at Calvin University, in both the year they receive their grant and in the following year,when they will present a poster regarding their project.
 Funds are also available for a limited number of student research assistants to attend.

 - Grantees are expected to complete both mid-year and end-of-year grant program and budget reports.